dockersamples/msbuild-2025-docker-qualcomm-lab/2-writing-genai-app.md

     }
     ```

-    After a moment, you should see three sample emails to help market this new product!
+    After a moment, you should see the generated email to help market this new product!

 ## Recap